Category: Philosophy of Language

 Topic with Least Overlap: Crime and Punishment (2e-04)

 Topic this Overlaps Least With: Self-Consciousness (0.00017)

 This feels like a narrow topic to me, but the numbers suggest it is almost exactly the median size of topic.
-I think this is because the Journal of Philosophy published a lot of articles on Indeterminacy of Translation from the 1950s all the way through at least the 1990s.
-Indeed, 111 of the 342 articles in this topic are from Journal of Philosophy.
+I think this is because the Journal of Philosophy published a lot of articles on indeterminacy of translation from the 1950s all the way through at least the 1990s.
+Indeed, 111 of the 342 articles in this topic are from the Journal of Philosophy.

 Within philosophy of language, this topic feels like a bridge between the Wittgensteinian work done before and immediately after the war, and the work post-Montague that is more continuous with linguistics.
-You obviously see some level of formalism in the papers here, but nothing like the Montagovian works.
+There is some level of formalism in the papers here, but nothing like the Montagovian works.

-The core figure in this topic is clearly Quine, but you see the topic get a second burst of life in the mid-1970s.
+The core figure in this topic is clearly Quine, but the topic gets a second burst of life in the mid-1970s.
 That slowly fades away, but never quite ends.

 And it is possible that Robbie Williams’s work will lead to a reversal of the downward trend.
-Indeed, if you squint you can almost make out that it had already reversed the trend by the late 2000s.
+Indeed, one could squint and almost make out that it had already reversed the trend by the late 2000s.
 Here are the papers Robbie had in the data-set as of 2013, though he has published much more in these journals since then.

 |2006||J. Robert G. Williams, 2006, “An Argument for the Many,” Proceedings of the Aristotelian Society 106:411–9.||Vagueness||0.8076|